jodastephen/railmodel/CR2-SWLondon.md

 * WIM-WAT changing to CR2 at CLJ changing to Northern (City) Southbound at AGL in 31-36m at 12tph (+8m)
 * WIM-WAT changing to CR2 at CLJ changing to District at VIC in 32-36m at 12tph (+9m)
 * WIM-WAT changing to Northern (West End) at WAT changing to District at CHX in 32-38m at 12tph (+10m)
+* WIM-WAT changing to Victoria at VXH changing to District at VIC in 33-38m at 12tph (+10m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 36-40m at 12tph (+13m)

 From Earlsfield to Moorgate (2m better)